Day of Insects at Reiman Gardens

 Again this year for individuals that are in town early the night before we will have an opening reception.
 Come be casual, enjoy dinner, get to know other insect enthusiasts, there’s more of us than you think.
 Anyone attending DOI can sign up to attend the reception and there will be some slots made available for individuals unable to attend DOI so they can participate as well.
 Registration for the reception can be completed on the link listed above as well.
-The reception will include a keynote by Bob Merz of the St. Louis Zoo titled, "Undertaking Conservation - An Effort to Save the Endangered American Burying Beetle"
+The reception will include a keynote by Doug Taron, The Chicago Academy of Science / Peggy Notebaert Nature Museum.

-New this year we will be offering four different workshops on Friday afternoon on invertebrate related topics for those interested in attending.
-These workshops are offered in two different time blocks so you will need to decide which topics you are most interested in.
+There will be three workshops on Friday afternoon on invertebrate related topics for those interested in attending.
+Be sure to check times as there is overlap and you will not be able to attend all of them.
 Individuals can participate in the workshops regardless if they are attending any of the other DOI activities.

 6 p.m. – 8:30 p.m.
 Dinner, Keynote presentation and behind the scenes Reiman Gardens entomology tour.